 The enzymes work by lifting the stains out of the fabric so they can be washed away, making your dirty garments clean once more.

-- More effective at lower temperatures
+Works best at lower temperatures

-- Harsher on sensitive skin
+May be harsher on sensitive skin

 Non-Biological Laundry Detergent